Will Expired CBD Oil Make You Sick?

 But what’s there in color?
 You wonder.

-Turns out, amber does a great job in blocking UV rays from the sun.
+Turns out amber does a great job of blocking UV rays from the sun.

 If exposed to UV light, CBD will lose its potency faster.